-To make sure we make the most cost-effective use of available funding and to meet Scottish Government objectives, we will assess each application using a scoring criteria.
+To ensure that we make the most cost-effective use of funding available and to meet Scottish Government objectives, we will assess each application using scoring criteria.

-These criteria will be written as appropriate to each Forestry Grant Scheme option.
-We will set a minimum score that an application for any particular option must achieve to be considered for approval.
+The criteria will be written as appropriate to each Forestry Grant Scheme option; please refer to Scoring criteria and clearing process for details.